worlddevelopment/linkable_operating_system/README.md

 Technologies used
 ---
-(Difficult because required knowledge for its operation is required which is pretty high level.
-Knowledge about construction is available in the corresponding used modules | dependencies.)
+(none) Difficult because knowledge for its operation is required which is pretty high level.
+Knowledge about construction is available in the corresponding used modules | dependencies.